 45 days to make a decision

 If more time is needed, boards can add up to 14 days by notifying the applicant via email before the 45-day period expires.
-Alternatively, the buyer or their agent can agree to an extension.
+Or the buyer or their agent can agree to an extension.

-Consider a summer recess policy
+Establish a summer recess policy in writing

 Looking ahead